Guide to Site Plan Approval

 Step 5 – Comments Received & Reported to the Township’s Chief Administrative Officer

 The Township’s CAO has been delegated site plan approval authority by Council.
-Township planning staff prepare a Report to Council on the site plan and detail any recommended conditions for Council’s consideration.
+Township planning staff prepare a Report to the CAO on the site plan and detail any recommended conditions for the CAO’s consideration.

-At a meeting of Council, Council considers the Report to Council and makes a decision on the site plan, noting any conditions of approval.
+The CAO considers the Report and makes a decision on the site plan, noting any conditions of approval.

 Step 7 – Site Plan Agreement

 A written agreement between the applicant and Township is entered into and may be registered on title.
-The agreement is authorized by Council By-Law.
+The agreement is authorized by the CAO and Mayor.